-Accommodation: In comfortable rooms with two to three beds (bathrooms with shower and WC, TV, a/c and free Wi-Fi) at the Hotel Primavera 2.
+Accommodation*: In comfortable rooms with two to three beds (bathrooms with shower and WC, TV, a/c and free Wi-Fi) at the Hotel Primavera.
 The hotel is located in the central pedestrian and shopping area of Pazardzhik, very close to everything that the town can offer to tourists (shops, pharmacies, banks, markets, taverns, restaurants, bars, hospitals, cafes, post offices, tourist attractions, parks etc.).
 There is cheap laundry service available at the archaeological site.
 Participants are not expected to bring any additional equipment, bed linens or towels.
 Single rooms are available upon request for the supplement of 110 EUR per week.
-Staying an extra day at the hotel costs 25 EUR (per night per person).
+Staying an extra day at the hotel costs 25 EUR (per night per person). *Subject to change.
+May be substituted with similar level accommodation.
 Meals: Three meals (organic Bulgarian homemade food) per day are covered by the admission fee.
-During the workdays, breakfasts, lunches and dinners usually take place at the site's premises.
+During the workdays, all meals usually take place at the site.
 The meals during the weekends (except the brown-bag lunches during the excursions) take place at the hotel’s restaurant.
 This field school can accommodate vegetarians, vegans, and individuals with lactose intolerance.
 Kosher and gluten-free diets are impossible to accommodate in this location.
 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products.
-Cost: 1) For students at universities/colleges outside Europe seeking for 12 quarter credit units through Connecticut College, USA the admission + tuition fee (for the four-week session only) = 4210 USD; 2) For students at European universities/ colleges and 3) Participants who do not seek for credit units the admission fees for two/ four-week sessions start from 1049 / 1949 EUR.

 Balkan Heritage Foundation / Institute for Field Research